-Although most of our toilet facilities at our larger sites have reopened, there are some sites without toilets.
-Out in the wider forest there are no hand washing facilities so consider bringing your own hand sanitiser.
+Although most of our toilets at our larger sites are open, there are some sites without toilets.
+Out in the wider forest there are no hand washing facilities, so it’s a good idea to bring your own hand sanitiser.

 Why was the car park temporarily closed?

 Where we can, we are monitoring how many people are visiting and we may need to close some car parks or facilities without notice, to help maintain social distancing.